deadlyvipers/dojo_rules/introduction.md

 Hi dojo.
 My name is Christian.
+My favorite path on Code School is JavaScript.